-- Each attribute in the RIT and each value in the value list contain their definition and own rules of use.
+- Each attribute in the RIT and value list value contain its definition and rules of use.
 Definitions and rules are included in the documentation items in the XSD scheme.
 Your reporting system should use attributes and provide their values consistent with those definitions.

-- Should the information of any attribute be unknown or not relevant, the attribute should be transmitted blank or with the value “Unknown”.
+- Should any attribute's information be unknown or irrelevant, the attribute should be transmitted blank or with the value “Unknown”.
 However, “Unknown” should be only left to those cases where an effort to get the information will be made, and therefore the correct value could be expected in a later report.
 This rule should also apply to those mandatory attributes listed in Annex I of Regulation 376/2014.

-- In a value list with more than one level, always the lowest level in the tree should be envisaged.
+- In a value list with more than one level, the tree's lowest level should always be envisaged.
 However, failing to find an appropriate value in that lowest level, the immediate upper level should be checked.
 This escalation should be iterated until the most adequate value, though more generic, is found.